ntblab/infant_neuropipe/scripts/MTL_Segmentation/README.md

     - Calculates the Dice values between the 42 corresponding participants that CE and JF segmented, generating a MTL IRR metric

+- MTL Intraclass Correlation

+    - The reliability of our MTL segmentations were further evaluated by computing ICC for each region using the (2,1) absolute agreement of single measures method.

+- SNR Analysis

+    - In order to investigate the extent to which the quality of a scan correlates with reliability, we calculated the signal-to-noise ratio (SNR) for each of our 42 anatomical scans as the mean intensity signal of hippocampal voxels on a centroid axial slice divided by the standard deviation of all non-brain voxels contained within that same slice.
+This allowed us to examine the relationship between SNR and (1) participant age, (2) IRR, and (3) predictions from Infant-Trained-ASHS.

 - Repeat vs Control Analysis

     - A fully-fleshed out version of the repeat analysis discussed above, in which we compare our repeat Dice values (HPC and MTL) acquired from both linearly and nonlinearly aligned participants with control Dice values